ABBA-Adapters: Efficient and Expressive Fine-Tuning of Foundation Models¶

 Loss & Training¶

 Standard fine-tuning loss is used.
-Training hyperparameters are identical to LoRA; only the adapter structure is replaced with ABBA.
-Code is publicly available.
+Training hyperparameters are identical to LoRA, with the only modification being the replacement of the adapter structure with ABBA.
+Code is open-sourced.

 Key Experimental Results¶